devmentor416/dm-tools/README.md

 ## Introduction

-**DM-Tools** is a command-line utility for generating a project for the following programming languages.
+__DM-Tools__ is a command-line utility for generating a project for the following programming languages.

+1. Basic JavaScript
 1. TypeScript
 1. JavaScript using Babel 7
 1. C++

 Focus has been put into encouraging the use of best practices and the best tools.

+Version of Node supported: Node v14.16.1+, for version earler you will need to polyfill using "__core-js__".

 ## Project Types

 The following basic project types that can be created using DM-Tools are:

-1. Default (TypeScript Node.js with static Website)
+1. Default (JavaScript Node.js with static Website)
+1. TypeScript Node.js with static Website
 1. Apollo GraphQL API Server using Babel 7
 1. TypeScript Node.js
 1. JavaScript Node.js using Babel 7 (ES6, Zero compile with static Website)